Many of us don't look forward to hiring a contractor, as some contractors do not have great reputations.

 Make sure you ask about their warranty for the work.
 Given our harsh climate, many have different warrantees for interior vs. exterior, horizontal vs. vertical.

 Make sure you discuss money & scheduling up front.
-If the company is good, be prepared to give a deposit & wait a while, especially during peak times.
+If the company is reputable, be prepared to give a deposit & wait a while, especially during peak times.
 Keeping in mind that if your painter does interior and exterior, they will be very busy come spring and summer.
 You may even be able to get a better price if you are willing to wait for your interior to be done in “slower” months.
 But, if they are good, the wait will be worth it!